RIGHTEOUSNESS-CONSCIOUSNESS (Part 1)

 There are two kinds of righteousness that men can have.
-There is the righteousness of men, and there is the righteousness of God.
+There is righteousness of men and there is righteousness of God.
 These two kinds of righteousness are mutually exclusive; you cannot lay claim to both at the same time in your relationship with God.

-You either hold fast to your self-righteousness, or you renounce it and embrace God’s righteousness as a gift by faith in Christ.
+It is either you hold fast to your self-righteousness or you renounce it and embrace God’s righteousness as a gift by faith in Christ.

 Romans 10:1-4 – NKJV

 1 Brethren, my heart’s desire and prayer to God for Israel is that they may be saved.

 2 For I bear them witness that they have a zeal for God, but not according to knowledge.